jasonsahl/jasonsahl.github.io/_pages/about.md

 commonplace in most research laboratories, cheap and rapid assays that provide maximum resolution are still needed.
 We are investigating methods to provide strain level resolution from multiple amplicons in a single PCR reaction, which will provide rapid results at a reasonable price.
 5. *Source tracking of Clostridioides difficile*.
+C. difficile is regarded as the most common hospital acquired pathogen and is associated with serious disease.
+We are sequencing strains from the clinic, dogs, and the environment in order to help identify how patients are being infected.

 ### Software